sekou11/JavaDA_PROJECT7_RESTAPI/README.md

 1 Create user service to load user from database and place in package com.nnk.springboot.services 2 Add configuration class and place in package com.nnk.springboot.security

+Running App

+After some modifications of project we can run this app with maven in command line:
+- mvn clean package for generate a classes in target
+- mvn spring-boot:run for run our application